kupferlauncher/kupfer/README.rst

 Keybinder is a library for global keyboard shortcuts.

-(Temporarily: Keybinder is required to be present.
-We want to fix that).
+You can use kupfer without the keybinder module, for example by assigning a window manager keybinding to the ``kupfer`` binary.

-You can use kupfer without the keybinder module, for example by assigning a global keybinding to the ``kupfer`` binary, but it not the recommended way.
+If ``Keybinder`` gi bindings are installed, the library is used.
+If you must disable it without uninstalling them then see the man page.

 Documentation
 =============